RobvEmous/StateMachineTesting/README.md

 As you can see, the state machine includes 7 states, just like in the research.
 State 0 to 4 are TLS handshake states, state 5 is the authenticated state and state 2 is the connection closed state.
 Learning the state machine took about the same time as the research: 6 minutes.
 Some interesting findings include:
 * In state 0, when a ChangeCipherSpec, ApplicationData(Empty) or HeartbeatMessage(Empty) is sent, the connection will always be closed without responding with the appropriate alert 'Unexpected Message'.
 * In state 5, when a ChangeCipherSpec is sent, the server goes the seemingly redundant state 6 after which every message yields the alert 'Bad Record MAC' and server will go to state 2.
 This could indicate that in state 6, the server does not use the same MAC key/scheme as the client.
+Strangely, the research indicates that state 6 is only an additional error state like state 2, but as the server strill tries to check the MAC of messages in this state, we think this is not the case.
 * In state 5, when a ClientHello(DHE,RSA) is sent, the server returns the 'Handshake Failure' alert which would indicate that the sender was unable to negotiate an acceptable set of security parameters given the options available, but this is not the case: it is an alert 'Unexpected Message'.
-* In state 1 to 5, the server happily accepts empty data packets, but except for when in the authenticated state 5, this should lead to state 2.
+* In state 1 to 4, the server happily accepts empty data packets, but the server should not accept them and go to state 2.
 * The heartbeat requests are ignored in every state.
 This might be the solution of the software to the Heartbleed vulnerability.

 ### OpenSSL 1.1.0e